LastElectron/Mechanical-Systems-Design-Tips/README.md

 # Learning MATLAB: Resources and Tutorials

-Welcome to the repository dedicated to learning MATLAB, curated by [Your Name].
+Welcome to the repository dedicated to learning MATLAB.
 Here, you'll find essential resources and tutorials to master MATLAB, covering everything from official documentation to personal learning experiences and practical guides.

 ## Contents